atomec-project/mean_ionization_paper/README.md

 # Improved calculations of mean ionization states with an average-atom model: supplementary information

-This repository contains the supplementary information for the [paper](https://arxiv.org/abs/2203.05863) "Improved calculations of mean ionization states with an average-atom model" (to be published in *Phys.
-Rev. Research*).
+This repository contains the supplementary information for the [paper](https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.5.013049) "Improved calculations of mean ionization states with an average-atom model".

 The main file is the `supp_info.ipynb` file.
 This is a Jupyter notebook which contains computational details about the methods presented in the paper, and all the code required to reproduce the results of this paper.